Powered by RND

 About The Education Hub - Conversation with the experts

 This podcast is for any health professional wanting to learn more about how to provide best-practice clinical care for children and their families.
 In each episode, experts from The Melbourne Children’s Campus (a collaboration between The Royal Children’s Hospital, University of Melbourne and the Murdoch Children’s Research Institute) provide advice and insights, tips and tricks, and discuss latest research findings on a range of topics.
 As well as clinical and research-focused episodes, you will also find episodes that can help you and your team perform at your best in times of high stress.
-To help with navigation and to distinguish between episode types, we have used the following key in the episode titles: CWTE = Conversations with the expert (clinical topics) PP = Paediatric Papers (research) LEAP = Listen, Empower, Adapt, Perform - mindfulness for healthcare workers, by healthcare workers.
-To find out more about The Education Hub, please visit: education-hub.rch.org.au
+To find out more about The Education Hub, please visit: education-hub.rch.org.au DISCLAIMER: The content provided in this podcast is general in nature and is not intended to replace local procedures or guidelines.
+Please refer to best practice guidelines relevant to your organisation.
+While the information shared in this podcast was accurate at the time of recording, please be aware that practices and recommendations evolve over time.
+Older episodes may be out-of-date with current guidelines.

 Podcast website

-Listen to The Education Hub - Conversation with the experts, Coffee Break French and many other podcasts from around the world with the radio.net app
+Listen to The Education Hub - Conversation with the experts, 6 Minute English and many other podcasts from around the world with the radio.net app

 Get the free radio.net app